Dawei Port Project

-The Dawei deep-sea port and special economic zone (Dawei SAR), is an infrastructure project in Burma.
+The Dawei deep-sea port and special economic zone (Dawei SAR) is an infrastructure project in Myanmar.
 Construction started but was suspended in 2013.
 Plans to resume construction were announced in August 2015.
 It is in Dawei, the capital of the Tanintharyi Region.
 It aims to transform Dawei into Myanmar's and Southeast Asia's largest industrial and trade zone.
 It aims to develop local businesses, provide local employment opportunities, and stimulate the construction of infrastructure.
 It is notable for its tumultuous history, as many financial and human rights violations have arisen during the project's history.
 If completed, it will be the largest industrial zone in Southeast Asia.

 Dawei Special Economic Zone law

 The Dawei Special Economic Zone Law, officially known as The State Peace and Development Council Law No. 17, was passed on 27 January 2011.
 The law has a number of notable tax breaks for investors and developers, in order to spur investment in the region.
 The law stipulates that two zones, the promotion zone and the exempted zone, are to exist within the special economic zone itself.
 The two zones differ in their tax breaks.